jeraldlyh/smu-cs202-push-relabel/README.md

 [Debug Visualizer](https://marketplace.visualstudio.com/items?itemName=hediet.debug-visualizer) is used in this demonstration to better visualize the underlying implementation and data structure of *Push-Relabel* algorithm.
 Vertices are displayed with labels (Height : Excess Flow)

 **Graph Color Legend**
-- Red - Adjacent vertex that is selected to receive excess flow
+- Red - Adjacent vertex that's selected to receive excess flow
+- Light Gray - Vertex that's performing relabel
 - Light Blue - Normal vertex in the graph
 - Light Green - Currently selected vertex
 - Light Yellow - Adjacent vertices of the currently selected vertex